Ask the Dentist: Bad Breath (Halitosis) 101 - What? Why? How?

 In a lot of cases, a regular professional dental clean will be recommended to eliminate the plaque and tartar (calculus) build up that causes the bad smell and odour.

+What causes bad breath even after brushing?
 What Can Your Dentist Do To Help with Bad Breath?
 Comprehensive steps to eliminate bad breath at the dentist

 If you have tooth decay (caries) or a broken tooth, your dentist may recommend a dental tooth filling to remove the decay and remove the at the same time restore the health of your teeth.